huksley/generate-content-spreadsheet/README.md

 It expects spreadsheet to have following REQUIRED columns:

-- key - JQ path to the object where to put the value, for example "title" or "content.title" or event "content.description[]"
+- **key** - JQ path to the object where to put the value, for example "title" or "content.title" or event "content.description[]"
-- value - String value to put in the object.
+- **value** - String value to put in the object.
 WARNING: Only string values are supported!

-### Example spreadsheet format:
+### Spreadsheet format:

-Create Google Spreadsheet with following columns, and then share it publicly (File => Share => Anyone with the link can view).
+It expects Google Spreadsheet with the following columns:

 | key                | value                       |
 | ------------------ | --------------------------- |